engineering-collaboration/book/docs/book/introduction/devops-agile-lean.md

 <!-- vale alex.Condescending = NO -->
 The social and the technical are two interdependent parts of the same system.
 Technology and automation can pave the way to make it easy to do the right thing.
 <!-- vale alex.Condescending = YES -->

-## Blameless Culture

-When we blame and punish our employees for errors, we nourish a self-centered community that opposes transparent communication.
-This leads to people covering up mistakes and pushing them down the line.
-When discovered in time, these mistakes are costly to fix.

-Instead, we treat human error as a symptom of the system and ask ourselves how we got here in the first place and how we can avoid it in the future.
-When we tackle issues cooperatively, we reframe them as learning opportunities.

-If coworkers feel free to share their mistakes, they increase transparency and trust within the team.
-At a minimum, it instructs coworkers on how to avoid costly errors without having to directly experience them.
-When we offer a safe environment to fail fast and fail often, we grow the accumulative body of knowledge within an organization.

-### Building a Culture

-A culture does not define what we do; what we do defines our culture.
-We cannot change people's behavior by changing their minds; we change their minds by changing people's behavior.
-Hence, a culture is the result of the sociotechnical changes we apply within our organization.

-The processes and strategies in this book will support our organization to embrace a blameless culture.
-However, we should actively measure and encourage our progress internally if we want to succeed in establishing a competitive organization.